<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6205948&amp;fmt=gif">

 Limited traceability in food-related Scope 3 data

-Food emissions calculations often rely on layered data: ingredients, suppliers, recipes, and volumes.
-Risk increases when links between those layers are unclear.
-Even reasonable estimates become harder to defend when reviewers can’t trace figures back to their source.
+Food emissions calculations typically rely on layered data: ingredients, suppliers, recipes, and purchasing volumes.
+Risk increases when connections between these layers are unclear.

 • How were Scope 3 categories prioritized?

-• How do this year’s numbers relate to previous reporting?
+• How do current results compare to previous reporting periods?

-• Which assumptions have the largest impact on totals?
+• Which assumptions have the greatest impact on totals?

-• How confident is the organization in food-related Scope 3 data compared to other categories?
+• How confident is the organization in food-related emissions data?

-• How is consistency maintained across reporting periods?
+• How is consistency maintained year over year?

 These questions are part of normal review processes.
-They require clarity rather than additional calculation.
+They typically require clarity, not additional calculation.

 A short risk check before finalizing your report